-Both dizziness and vertigo may sound almost the same to other people.
+Both vertigo and dizziness may sound almost the same to other people.
 How can you accurately describe vertigo to your doctor or friends?
 Is it just a sense of extreme dizziness you’re feeling or something even more?
 Sure, they both have similarities.
 Also, they have clear differences, which may not be apparent to most people.

 Does it matter even if you know the difference at all?
 Yes, it matters, because it can help you obtain the proper care if you have any of the two.
 In this article, we will show you the differences between each condition.
 We will also show you a practical, natural, drug-free, and long-term care option that works for vertigo and migraines for more than two decades already.